 Over the past decade, functional assays have emerged that can be included as a source of evidence to classify variants according to their pathogenicity, with the potential to greatly accelerate classification [7].
 Here we discuss several technical and conceptual aspects relevant for the use functional assays in the classification of variants.
 We present best practice recommendations to improve annotation quality and accuracy, and to provide a basis for the comparison and integration of functional data from different laboratories (Box 1).
 For the coming years, we anticipate that recent technological developments such as VAMP-Seq (variant abundance by massively parallel sequencing) or high-throughput CRISPR-based saturation mutagenesis will enable the functional assessment of every missense variant for all moderate and high risk HBOC genes [8-10].
 Once established and validated, these catalogues of functional data will provide valuable information for clinical annotation.
 The recommendations proposed here are the result of a discussion that started at a Netherlands Cancer Institute (NKI) workshop on Functional Analysis of Sequence Variants in Hereditary Breast and Ovarian Cancer Genes (Amsterdam, Netherlands) and was followed by additional discussion and extensive refinement.
 It represents a consensus view that was self-developed by an international group of investigators (the authors) who have been active in this field.

-Assessment of the evidence supporting the association of each gene with HBOC risk
+Assessment of the evidence for association of each gene with HBOC risk

 The first step in developing or interpreting results from functional assays is to understand the level of evidence that links a particular gene to breast and ovarian cancer risk [3].
 To date, there are nine genes for which an association between protein-truncating variants and breast cancer risk has been established (ATM, BRCA1, BRCA2, CDH1, CHEK2, PALB2, PTEN, STK11, and TP53) and several more (BARD1, FANCM, NBN, NF1, MLH1, MSH2, MSH6, PMS2, RAD51C, and RAD51D) [3 11-13] for which association has been suggested but not yet firmly established.
 At least twelve genes have been implicated in ovarian cancer risk (ATM, BRCA1, BRCA2, BRIP1, MLH1, MSH2, MSH6, PALB2, PMS2, RAD51C, and RAD51D) [14 15].

 Development of functional tests for emerging genes provides opportunities to uncover new mechanistic aspects of their biology and identify functional domains.
 However, developers of functional assays should consider that clinical recommendations are unlikely to be made based on variants in genes for which the association has not been robustly established.
-Thus, a detailed understanding of the strength of evidence supporting the association between each gene (and its variant alleles) and HBOC risk should be sought to evaluate the clinical utility of a proposed functional assay.[16 17]
+Thus, a detailed understanding of the strength of evidence for association between each gene (and its variant alleles) and HBOC risk should be sought to evaluate the clinical utility of a proposed functional assay.

+An additional aspect to consider when developing a functional assay is the proportion of missense VUS that are probably pathogenic.
+Missense variation is unlikely to significantly affect the overall protein function when located in disordered regions or in repeat motifs.
+Therefore, functional assays for these regions (or for a protein with a large portion of its coding sequence composed by these regions) are likely to have limited use.
+This fraction can be roughly estimated using in silico predictors based on multiple sequence alignments or data from large sequencing-based case-control studies [16 17].

 Assessment of variant pathogenicity